intel/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

 The cmc compiler implicitly knows the path to the C for Metal header files, so no option needs to be used to specify the path.

-Only the main header file cm/cm.h needs to be included in C for Metal kernels unless cmtl functions are required, in which case cm/cmtl.h should also be included - all other header files will be included as needed, depending on the Gen variant specified.
+The main header file cm/cm.h is included implicitly so it does not have to be included in C for Metal kernels anymore.

-The include statement should appear in each C for Metal source file as follows:

-``#include <cm/cm.h>``

-or if C for Metal Template Library functions are required

-``#include <cm/cm.h>``
+If cmtl functions are required, cm/cmtl.h must be included:

 ``#include <cm/cmtl.h>``

+All other header files will be included as needed, depending on the Gen variant specified.

 4 Compiler Options
 ==================